Vyral/base-template/_posts/2018-09-20-business-spotlight-mollis-cafe.md

 {% include youtube.html %}

-<center>This time on “Business Spotlight” we took a trip down to another local favorite: Molli’s Cafe.</center>
+<center><em>This time on &ldquo;Business Spotlight&rdquo; we took a trip down to another local favorite: Molli&rsquo;s Cafe.</em></center>

+&nbsp;

-On today’s Business Spotlight, we’ll be highlighting another great business on Main Street: Molli’s Cafe.
+On today’s "Business Spotlight," we’ll be highlighting another great business on Main Street: Molli’s Cafe.

 This awesome local restaurant is one of our absolute favorites, which is why we’re so excited to give you a behind-the-scenes look at it today.